UBCHREST/ablate/docs/content/radiationFormulation/index.md

 ## Computational Methods

 The procedure for the implementation of this method is as follows.
 The solver is broken into an initialization and a solve step.
+The initialization is responsible for forming the ray segments which the properties of the domains are read from later on.
+Each ray is likely to cross a domain boundary.
+This means that the formation of the ray segments based on their geometry is a highly global communication process.
+The global communication and coordination of this process is assisted by PETSc particles.
+The particle functionality is useful in this process for two reasons.
+First, the particles can be passed from one domain to another based on their physical coordinates.
+This means that search particles can be transported effectively from one domain to another simply stepping them through space along their ray line.
+The second useful attribute of particles in this application is that they can carry information across domains as they complete their migration process.
+The definition of the information is arbitrary.
+In every implementation of the particles for the radiation solver, information has been stored in a small number of structs in the respective particle fields.

 The initialization of the solver forms the infrastructure for the gathering of ray information and communication across domains.
+The particles are transported through space along their rays in order to inform the local domain of what rays exist there.
+The particles are responsible for identifying which cells belong to which ray segment, and creating an associated local storage of information which is globally identifiable to a specific ray segment.
+It also is responsible for creating a communication infrastructure which will be used in the later solve steps.
+The purpose of the communication infrastructure is to carry identifiable ray segment property information from the domain in which the segment is contained to the domain in which the origin cell is contained.
+The ray segment property information can then be used by the origin cell in order to sum the ray intensities and compute the final irradiation.
+Therefore, as each particle travels through a domain associated with a process, that process will establish a local ray segment in memory along with a carrier particle for the solve step described.
+When all particles have exited the simulation domain, the ray segment establishment is complete.
+Each process will have a ray segment collection which is globally linked to a cell in another domain.
+It will also have the carrier particle which is responsible for containing and transporting the information associated with these cell segments.
+After the completion of this initialization, the solver may move on to the solve step.

-The solve is completed in three stages.
-1. Locally compute the source and absorption for each stored ray ID while updating the segment values to the fields of the particles. (based on this ray ID) 2.
-Send the particles to their origin ranks in order that the final computation can be completed.
-3. Compute energy for every cell by searching through all present particles.
+The computation of the energy source term, or the solve, is completed in three stages.

+1. Locally compute the source and absorption for each stored ray identifier while updating the segment values to the fields of the carrier particles. (based on the ray identifier)
+2. Send the particles to their origin ranks in order that the final computation can be completed.
+3. Compute energy for every cell by searching through all present (transported) particles.

+Notice that the local computation of the ray segment properties is computed first.
+In the former version of the serial solver, the computation of the ray intensities was completed linearly through the ray.
+The crossing of domains requires that the rays be broken into local segments.
+However, the ray intensities could still be computed linearly through the entire ray.
+The organization of the solve into these steps has a few key advantages.
+The first advantage is that each solve step only has one communication through the entire domain.
+The previous approach involves moving information linearly through the entire ray.
+In this case, multiple communications would occur for each ray.
+Even if these communications were synchronized, the differing number of segments in each ray would mean that the number of communications is unknown and that the majority of the processes could be idly waiting for the last communication.
+The second advantage is that the communication of the information in this manner requires only one communication for each ray segment.
+If the rays were solved through linearly, each process would require two communications.
+The first communication would move information into the domain and the second communication would move information out of the domain.
+The organization of all ray segment information to the origin rank in one step allows for a single communication where the segment order of information is handled by the local process.

 ## Verification